sdil/personal-blog/content/about/index.md

 ### Contract Software Engineer, Codepro - 2021

-Work on freelance project with a group of 3 developers to build a [projects](/projects/#pharmacy-app---march---present-2021)app for a client.
+Work on freelance project with a group of 3 developers to build a [pharmacy](/projects/#pharmacy-app---march---present-2021) app for a client.

 #### Career Highlights

-- Integrate the backend API service with a ipay88 payment gateway using Go
+- Integrated ipay88 payment gateway into our backend API service written in Go
 - Setup CI/CD pipeline using Gitlab CI
 - Deployed Caddy web server for reverse proxy